crf8472/libarcstk/doc/MAINPAGE.md

-# Bugs
+\section bugs Bugs

 - Data tracks are just processed like audio tracks.
 What happens is completely untested.

-# How to Build
+\section howtobuild How to Build

 Build and install to just use the API:

 	$ cd libarcs          # your libarcs root directory where README.md resides
 	$ mkdir build && cd build
 	$ cmake -DCMAKE_BUILD_TYPE=Release ..
 	$ cmake --build .
 	$ sudo make install   # installs to /usr/local

 A detailed HowTo explaining different build scenarios and all build switches see BUILD.md.

-# libarcs API
+\section howtouse How to Use

 For the API reference see API.md.
 An introductory tutorial is to follow.